WardBrian/tinystan/docs/languages.rst

 Language Interfaces
 ===================

-TinyStan currently has clients in five languages, a public C API which underlies all the clients, and an example of a standalone program written in C.
+TinyStan currently has clients in four languages, and a public C API which underlies all the clients.

 All language interfaces expose the same core functionality from the :doc:`C API <./languages/c-api>`.